 - Do you have your flights and accommodation all booked?
-Check you haven't got your date wrong!
+Double check the dates.

 - Is your name spelled exactly as it is on your passport?
-Some airlines will sting you for a 'name change fee'.
+Some airlines will charge you for a name change.
+TSA will also be comparing your passport and boarding pass to make sure the names are the same.

 Transport Between Cities